 As social media has become a necessary tool for communication — both in our personal lives and in the business world — it has created entirely new ways to reach customers and initiate conversations that weren’t possible two decades ago.
 One effective way to take advantage of the new marketing channels created through platforms like Facebook, Instagram and Twitter is social media influencer marketing, which means working with the top social media influencers to help share your message.

-Influencer marketing works because traditional advertising has become increasingly less effective in getting the attention of potential buyers.
+Influencer marketing works because traditional advertising has become increasingly less effective in getting the attention of potential buyers, and that's why most of the best digital marketing agencies use it!
 The lack of interaction between businesses and customers, along with the high cost and inability to effectively measure what’s working, have caused the value of marketing through channels like billboards, television, radio and print ads to decline dramatically.
 What’s valued today is interaction, analytics and instant impact.

 Influencer marketing has gained traction because it offers all of those elements.
 And, if you’re trying to reach a Millennial audience, influencer marketing might be your best bet: MuseFind reports that 92% of Millennials trust a social media influencer more than they trust a famous celebrity.